Bhutan tourism & COVID-19 FAQ – constantly updated

 What are the current travel restrictions in the transit countries?

 Please mind that these policies might change any time with immediate effect.
+For up-to-date info refer to IATA Travel Centre or each country authorities.

 When it will be absolutely hassle-free to travel to Bhutan again?